asmyshlyaev177/state-in-url/README.md

 # Why use `state-in-url`?

-Store any user state in query parameters; imagine JSON in a browser URL, while keeping types and structure of data, e.g. numbers will be decoded as numbers not strings, Date stay a date, objects and arrays supported.
+Store any user state in query parameters; imagine JSON in a browser URL, while keeping types and structure of data, e.g. numbers will be decoded as numbers not strings, objects and arrays supported.
 Dead simple, fast, and with static Typescript validation.
 Deep links, aka URL synchronization, made easy.

 Contains `useUrlState` hook for Next.js and react-router, and helpers for anything else on JS.